Frequently Asked Questions (FAQ)

 Where can I find information on CERF+'s budget?
 What part goes to program services, fundraising, and administration?

-CERF+’s programs are focused in two areas – providing artists with the resources, information and networks they need to sustain their careers through any kind of setback, and providing a package of emergency relief assistance to professional craft artists when they suffer career-threatening crises.
+CERF+’s programs are focused in two areas – providing artists with the resources, information and networks they need to sustain their careers through any kind of setback, and providing a package of emergency relief assistance to professional artists working in craft disciplines when they suffer career-threatening crises.

 The division of program dollars among our programs varies from year-to-year depending on the demand for emergency relief assistance and our ability to raise foundation, government, and other funding support for our preparedness/mitigation programs, and other related initiatives.